-A planned, transparent and structured approach to development - housing, commercial and industrial - should be instigated, and regularly reviewed to ensure it merges with other plans for, and how it impacts on the towns' infrastructure and facilities.
-It is essential that the approach is a homogeneous and integrated, and not ad hoc.
+A planned, transparent and structured approach to development - housing, commercial and industrial should be instigated, and regularly reviewed to ensure it merges with other plans, and how it impacts on the town's infrastructure and facilities.
+It is essential that the approach is homogeneous and integrated, and not ad hoc.

-We propose the formation of a "Brigg Town Planning Forum" consisting of elected members of NLC and BTC, and other stakeholders to draw up such an integrated planning approach document, covering potential areas for development, the appropriate type of development, and the appropriate measures to ensure the maintenance of 'character'.
+We propose the formation of a "Brigg Town Planning Forum" consisting of elected members of North Lincolnshire Council and Brigg Town Council, and other stakeholders, to draw up such an integrated planning approach document, covering potential areas for development, the appropriate type of development, and the appropriate measures to ensure the maintenance of 'character'.
 This should be communicated fully, and made available in printed format and online.

-Because of such limited space available, careful consideration has to be given to future housing/retail/industrial development.
+Due to the limited space available, careful consideration has to be given to future housing/retail/industrial development.
 For example, housing development in and around the town should offer a mix which includes 'affordable' housing, and new developments should include green/play areas.